kingstondoesit/file-tree-gen/README.md

 # File Tree Generator

 `ultimate-tree-gen` is a (customizable) python script that traverses a system directory and generates a structured file tree in Markdown format.
 It saves users looking to textually represent their project's file tree ample time and effort.
-The generated tree text is copiable and can be used anywhere, for any purpose.

 ![file-tree-gen demo](./Assets/treegen-demo.png)